DeepLabCut/DeepLabCut/docs/functionDetails.md

 Next, open the **config.yaml** file, which was created during  **create\_new\_project**.
 You can edit this file in any text editor.
 Familiarize yourself with the meaning of the parameters (Box 1).
 You can edit various parameters, in particular you must add the list of *bodyparts* (or points of interest) that you want to track.

 **maDeepLabCut:** You need to edit the config.yaml file to **modify the following items** which specify the animal ID, body parts, and any unique labels.
-You should also define an over-conencted 'skeleton' at this time in the config.yaml file.
+You should also define an over-connected 'skeleton' at this time in the config.yaml file.
 For example, for a "simple" 4 body part animal see the example skeleton.
 Note, we also highly recommend that you use **more bodypoints** that you might otherwise have, i.e., labeling along the spine/tail for 8 bodypoints would be better than four.

 Modifying the config.yaml is crucial, especially connecting the skeleton: